binmenja/AERI-procedures/README.md

     └── groundbased_aeri_mcgill125_radar_20240408t000000z_20240408t235959z_001.nc  # GEOMS file
 ```

-## Contact / debugging
+## Troubleshooting

 If a script fails, run it with verbose mode (omit `-q`) to see the docker command and outputs.
 Check that:

 - The Docker image `gitlab.ssec.wisc.edu:5555/aeri/aeri_armory` is accessible
 - Volume mounts point to the correct host paths
 - Input folders follow the `AEYYMMDD` naming convention
 - MATLAB is accessible from the terminal for GEOMS conversion

 Common issues:

 - **Docker permission errors**: Add your user to the docker group (Linux) or ensure Docker Desktop is running (macOS/Windows)
 - **MATLAB not found**: Add MATLAB to your PATH or specify the full path in the scripts
-- **Location not detected**: Verify lat/lon in netCDF files are correct and within 0.1° of known sites.
-You can add a site manually with a tolerance in the processDailyAERIdata_GEOMS function.
+- **Location not detected**: Verify lat/lon in netCDF files are correct and within 0.1° of known sites

+## Contact

+For questions or issues with these scripts, contact:

+**Benjamin Riot-Bretêcher**
+Email: benjamin.riotbretecher@mail.mcgill.ca

 ## License